 If you head out to Target Field to catch a game this summer, the first thing you might notice is the vibrant green natural grass in the outfield.
 It’s a far cry from the artificial field turf players endured through the Metrodome era.
 Take a closer look and you’ll spot something even more impressive – geometric patterns that transform the grass into a work of art.
-These lush designs are the result of meticulous growing, mowing and bending.
+These lush grass cutting designs are the result of meticulous growing, mowing and bending.
 When grass blades are mowed to bend away from your point of view, they reflect more light; making those areas appear lighter than the ones facing towards you.
 It’s an optical illusion that every club in the majors, and in other sports, takes full advantage of.
-While standard stripes and checkerboard patterns are impressive, a few playing field creations have truly stood out over the years:
+While standard stripes and checkerboard patterns are impressive, a few playing field grass cutting designs have truly stood out over the years:

 Boston “B Strong” Emblem